DETAILED ACTION

 receiving, by the electronic processor, a plurality of assessment scores from the plurality of machine learning models, the plurality of assessment scores corresponding to the plurality of open response assessments; and

-providing, by the electronic processor, a plurality of assessment results to the client device of the user based on the plurality of assessment scores corresponding to the plurality of open response assessments associated with the open activity response; [[.]]
+transmitting, by the electronic processor, a plurality of assessment results to the client device of the user based on the plurality of assessment scores corresponding to the plurality of open response assessments associated with the open activity response, wherein the plurality of assessment results are presented by the client device to the user via the graphical user interface to indicate a plurality of graphical elements respectively corresponding to the plurality of assessment results;

 wherein a first assessment score of the plurality of assessment scores is received from a first machine learning model of the plurality of machine learning models, the first assessment score being indicative of a first confidence score about how close the open activity response is to a content objective,